isomerpages/moe-bendemeersec/_languages-and-humanities/Mother Tongue/Chinese Language.md

 <p style="text-align:justify">The Secondary One HCL students attended cultural lessons over a period of three cycles.
 They were first introduced to the Chinese calligraphy where they wrote couplets and proudly displayed them around the school during Chinese New Year celebrations. </p>

-<p style="text-align:justify">Due to Covid-19, the second and third cycles were held using lesson packages in the Student Learning Space (SLS) and over zoom sessions.
-Students were introduced to the history and characteristics of Chinese painting to learn to appreciate the beauty of the Chinese culture.
+<p style="text-align:justify">Students were introduced to the history and characteristics of Chinese painting to learn to appreciate the beauty of the Chinese culture.
 Students also learnt the art of paper cutting.
-They started off by cutting basic patterns before learning to cut the Chinese characters “平安” which symbolises staying safe and well.</p>
+They started off by cutting basic patterns before learning to cut the Chinese characters.</p>

 <p style="text-align:justify">Through these cultural lessons, we hope that students will be able to appreciate the Chinese culture and cultivate their interest in learning the Chinese Language</p>